CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 _BITSLOG_RESET=0
 _BITSLOG_RESTART=1
 @
-@rem ex: _EventlogName=Microsoft-Windows-PowerShell/Operational and _Stop_EventID=40962/40961 are used by  'stop:Evt:ID:Other:EvtLogname:EventData' to stop i.e. on multiple eventIDs and strings
+@rem ex: _EventlogName=Microsoft-Windows-PowerShell/Operational and _Stop_EventID=40962/40961 are used by  'stop:Evt:ID:Other:EvtLogname:EventData' to stop i.e. on multiple eventIDs and strings.
+Note:Eventlog names with space/blank character need to be specified in this config file with quotes, ex: "DNS Server"
 _EventlogName=
 _Stop_EventID=
 _Stop_WaitTimeInSec=0